Ben Franceschi is an architect and principal at MATHISON | MATHISON ARCHITECTS.

 He began his career at Huntsman Architectural Group in San Francisco, then in Boston at Jonathan Levi Architects and Moshe Safdie Architects before working alongside Evan Mathison at Maryann Thompson Architects.
-His projects have ranged from medical facilities to multi-unit housing to libraries.
+His project experience has ranged within educational environments, libraries, workplaces, parks, and housing.

 Ben’s strong communication skills help clients discern their core intentions for inhabiting space.
 He translates desires and functions into design, and he always urges the natural quality of the project site to guide the process.
 He also finds deep rewards in the collaborative design process.